 RtI Framework & System

-Vision: All students will reach their highest potential and achieve success.
+Mission: Empower students to reach their highest potential and achieve success.

 Goal: Maximize student achievement and reduce behavior concerns by integrating assessment and intervention within a multi-level prevention system to ensure that all children have access to high quality instruction matched to student needs.

 Objective: Identify students at risk for poor learning outcomes, monitor student progress, provide evidence-based interventions, and adjust the intensity and nature of those interventions depending on a student's responsiveness; and identify students with learning difficulties.